 A: Yes, plantar fasciitis can heal while running, but only under the right conditions.
 The plantar fascia requires reduced mechanical stress to repair micro-tears — which means continuing to train at the same volume, intensity, and surface type that caused the injury will prevent healing.
 Runners who successfully recover while staying active typically cut weekly mileage by 30 to 50 percent, eliminate speed work and hill training, switch to softer surfaces, and perform daily stretching.
 Running on a healing plantar fascia is possible; running without any modifications is not.

-Q: What stretches should I do before running with plantar fasciitis?
+Q: How should I warm up before running with plantar fasciitis?

 Q: Does running make plantar fasciitis permanent?